ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 1 - Creating the Game Canvas and Blocks.rst

 blocks, a "New Game" button and a score display.

-One item you may not recognize here is the `SystemPalette </sdk/apps/qml/QtQuick/SystemPalette/>`__ item.
+One item you may not recognize here is the :ref:`SystemPalette <sdk_qtquick_systempalette>` item.
 This provides access to the Qt system palette and is used to give the button a more native look-and-feel.

 Notice the anchors for the ``Item``, ``Button`` and ``Text`` types are set using group (dot) notation for readability.